jerryhgladinet/docs/admin/source/chapter04.rst

 **“Lock file exclusively”**

-    When set, the other user won’t be able to open the file for edit or read.
+    When enabled, the locked file will be locked exclusively.
+When disabled, the other user who is trying to open the locked file will be notified about the lock status, but will still be able to open the file.

-.. raw:: html

-  <iframe width="560" height="315" src="https://www.youtube.com/embed/WINfIbvZkvI" frameborder="0" allowfullscreen></iframe>

 **“Automatically open file in read only mode when file is locked and "Lock file exclusively" is not checked.”**